-You can download the Rights of Way Improvement Plan for Derbyshire from the related documents section of this web page.
+The Rights of Way Improvement Plan for Derbyshire is attached to this page.

 The RoWIP builds on the day to day work already carried out with respect to our work on public rights of way and forms a distinctive strand within the local transport plans for the county.
 It also provides a unique opportunity for us to move forward and plan strategically for how we will improve the management, provision and promotion of a wider rights of way and access network.

 Derbyshire's RoWIP covers the whole of the county, including the Peak District National Park and looks at:

 - the extent to which local rights of way (including footpaths, cycle tracks, bridleways, byways, open access land, trails and Greenways) meet the present and future needs of the public